-Chapter 19
+Chapter 20

-Multithreading
+Programming the Task-Based Asynchronous Pattern

-As we’ve seen so far, tasks provide a better abstraction for the manipulation of asynchronous work than threads do.
+As we’ve seen in the last chapter, tasks provide an abstraction for the manipulation of asynchronous work than threads do.
 Tasks are automatically scheduled to the right number of threads, and large tasks can be composed by chaining together small tasks, just as large programs can be composed from multiple small methods.

 However, there are some drawbacks to tasks.
 The principal difficulty with tasks is that they turn your program logic “inside out.”
-To illustrate this, we first consider a synchronous method that is blocked on an I/O-bound, high-latency operation—a web request.
+To illustrate this, we begin the chapter with a synchronous method that is blocked on an I/O-bound, high-latency operation—a web request.
 Next, we compare it to an asynchronous version prior to C# 5.0 and TAP.
-Lastly, we revise the same example by using C# 5.0 (and higher) and the async/await contextual keywords.
+Lastly, we revise the same example by using C# 5.0 (and higher) and the async/await contextual keywords, demonstrating a significant simplification in authoring and reading of asynchronous code.

+We finish the chapter with a look at asynchronous streams - a C# 8.0 introduced feature for defining and leveraging asynchronous iterators.

+***COMP: Insert 20mindmap

+***PRODUCTION: Please redraw to match mindmaps from other chapters.

 Synchronously Invoking a High-Latency Operation

-In Listing 19.13, the code uses a WebRequest to download a web page and display its size.
+In Listing 20.1, the code uses a WebClient to download a web page and search for the number of times some text appears.
 If the operation fails, an exception is thrown.

-Listing 19.13: A Synchronous Web Request
+Listing 20.1: A Synchronous Web Request